 A complete guide to open source intelligence (OSINT) for security operations—tools, techniques, workflows, and legal considerations for collecting, analyzing, and operationalizing open threat data in a modern SOC.

-Move beyond one-off hash blocks: design reputation pipelines, reduce false positives, and integrate file intelligence with IP and domain context for enterprise-grade detection engineering.
+Move beyond one-off hash blocks: design reputation pipelines, reduce false positives, and integrate file intelligence with IP and domain context for production-ready detection engineering.

 A practitioner's guide to file hash reputation lookups—how they work, which data sources power them, how to build automated IOC enrichment pipelines, and how to integrate hash intelligence into SOC, SOAR, and incident response workflows.